 The application demonstrates the use of the DPDK libraries to implement packet forwarding with reassembly for IPv4 and IPv6 fragmented packets.
-The initialization and run- time paths are very similar to those of the L2 Forwarding Sample Application (in Real and Virtualized Environments).
+The initialization and run- time paths are very similar to those of the L2 forwarding application (see Chapter 9 "L2 Forwarding Sample Application" for more information).
 The main difference from the L2 Forwarding sample application is that it reassembles fragmented IPv4 and IPv6 packets before forwarding.
 The maximum allowed size of reassembled packet is 9.5 KB.